What exactly is budget travel and how is it done? I travel full-time by traveling on a budget. Sometimes a very tight

-I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals by giving out $20 off a booking, or book a private airbnb with credits I earn by giving people $40 off for singing up!
+I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals by giving out $20 off a booking, or book a private airbnb with credits I earn by giving out $40 off a booking!

 And I almost always get to stay in a some surprisingly nice hotels due to the constant flux of flight rescheduling, but those are always all on the airlines' dime!
 Thanks, airlines!

 Easily my biggest expense.
-Everything from coffee to fresh fruits to dining out to beers.
+Everything from local coffees to fresh fruits to dining out to beers.
 I love to eat and drink and this makes me super happy so I spend most all of my money eating.

 I love trying local foods, street food, new cuisines, different restaurants and sampling local produce.
 And, stimulating the local economy and supporting vegan establishments wherever I go, of course!

 I also do get lots of free food.
-Housesit hosts often leave stocked kitchens, pantries, cash tips, gift cards, and gardens of fruits and veggies.
+Housesit hosts often leave a variety of stocked kitchens, pantries, cash tips, gift cards, and gardens of fruits and veggies.
 Neighbors may offer me home-cooked meals or produce from their gardens.
 And I often eat out at restaurants for free in exchange for reviews.

 There have been times I've had restaurant reviews every day for a week and had so much food I could hardly even eat it all.
 Other times I've gotten a $700 tip for a week housesit and splurged $100 a day eating out all day long and yet others when I've gotten a several hundred dollar tip on a gift card that got me a month of food all delivered right to my door.
-I've had unlimited access to wineries and breweries' vaults more times than I can remember.
+And I've had unlimited access to wineries and breweries' vaults more times than I can remember.